Everything you need to know about authoritative leadership

 An authoritative leader has unique strengths and characteristics that allow them to foster company growth.
 Knowing the characteristics and benefits of authoritative leadership is essential to determine if this style is best for you.
 This article will describe everything about authoritative leadership before implementing a leadership style.

-1. What is authoritative leadership and what are its key characteristics
+1. What is authoritative leadership?

 Authoritative leaders motivate their teams to do their best and ensure that employees have a clear direction in work, along with offering guidance for those uncertain of their performance.
 Authoritative leaders offer feedback that is motivating rather than overly-harsh criticism.